danghuutruong/BrowserDataExtractor/README.md

 EN
 ---
-New Update V2.1
+New Update V2.2

 I have made updates and improvements with the following features:

-- Bug fixes and performance optimization
+Bug fixes and performance optimization.
-- Added functionality to retrieve your Wi-Fi information and IP address
+Added functionality to retrieve your Wi-Fi information and IP address.
-- Reintroduced the computer configuration information collection feature
+Updated the computer configuration information collection feature.
+Significant upgrade in retrieving browser history, cookies, and passwords.
+Retrieve common files.
+Reintroduced the old feature of network checking before sending.

 ### Guide for Using BrowserDataExtractor.py